d3sformal/debug-infra-gentests/report/REPORT.md

 buffer.
 This buffer is managed and synchronized by `llcap-server`, which also provides the argument value during the testing phase.
 The target application is `fork`ed at the tested function start during the testing phase, arguments are replaced, and the result is observed.

-This process requires modification of build files and 2 compilations of the target application, the second one is repeated for a different targeted function set to be instrumented.
+This process requires modification of build files and two compilations of the target application, the second one is repeated for a different targeted function set to be instrumented.

 ### 3.2 Demonstration